life-itself/tao/git/README.md

 >
 > git commit -m "my commit message"

-once you're done, push your branch to GitLab
+once you're done, push your branch to GitHub

 > git push origin 'name of new branch'

-In the output, GitLab will prompt you with a direct link for creating a merge request.
+In the output, GitHub will prompt you with a direct link for creating a merge request.
 Copy that link and paste it in your browser, and the 'New Merge Request page' will be displayed.

 ### Git log

 'Git log' is a command you can use after navigating to your local repo in Terminal.
 It allows you to view activity, such as your recent commits and merge requests.

-## Part Four - Final tips for collaborating on Gitlab
+## Part Four - Final tips for collaborating on GitHub

 ### Checking for whitespace